atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

-i“ “with this very genteel family; and jl j“ “but the giving them quite i pill “up, and never feeing them any more, il“ “rellore you to your senses.” frii jl ■'' III *■ • •
+i“ “with this very genteel family; and jl j“ “but the giving them quite i pill “up, and never feeing them any more, il“ “rellore you to your senses." frii jl ■'' III *■ • •
 II
 ja iheering laugh from Mrs. Selby